 - Pocket-Sized Dragon: The little dragon in Moonfell Wood follows Sophia around.
 She's built into the inventory in following games.

 - Power Crystal: Light crystals are the energy source fueling the lift in the Sunhook Spire.
 In Kingdoms they are used to purchase building upgrades and also to speed up the reconstruction time on various buildings.

 - Princesses Prefer Pink: Throughout the games, Sophia wears either dark or light pink clothing.

 - Proud Merchant Race: The Goblins.
-They are friendly and helpful to Sophia...but only for the right price or if Sophia helps them with a task.
+They are friendly and helpful to Sophia but only for the right price or if she helps them with a task first.
 The Goblin Kingdom maximizes this to the hilt as Sophia needs to gather bolgins, the Goblin currency, in order to acquire needed items.